Jtoast65/League-of-Legends-/index.md

 #### 3. Gold Difference at 10 Minutes

-The distribution of gold difference at 10 minutes is roughly symmetric around 0, as expected since in each match, one team has a positive gold difference and the other has the exact negative (equal magnitude).
+The distribution of gold difference at 10 minutes is roughly symmetric around 0, which was expected since in each match, one team has a positive gold difference and the other has the exact negative (equal magnitude).
 The distribution shows:
 - Mean: Approximately 0 (very close to 0 due to symmetry)
 - Median: Approximately 0
 - Range: Gold differences typically range from about -3000 to +3000 gold